 What is life insurance?

 Life insurance is a policy between you and your insurance provider.
-You will pay a monthly or annual premium in exchange for a lump sum of money for your loved ones in the event of your death.
+You will pay a monthly or annual premium in exchange for a lump sum of money for your loved ones in the event of your death, which is called the death benefit.
 That money may help them cover things like unpaid medical expenses, funeral expenses and loss of income.

 There are three types of life insurance: whole life insurance, term life insurance and convertible life insurance.